tangentyh/notes-of-tan/SQL_notes.md

      - maximum element length -- `M <= 255` and another constraint
    - `SET` -- `ENUM` but a string object that can have zero or more values, `NULL` or `''` not permitted, and up to 64 distinct members
      - bit vectors internally
+     - literal -- comma separated string, like `'a,b'`

 1. spatial